 Gerry Smith, President and CEO

 Barry Goldsmith, Partner & Co-founder, Updata Partners

 Board of Directors

-Gerry Smith assumed the role of president and CEO of CiRBA in November 2005.
-Prior to joining CiRBA, he served as executive vice president of IT Governance solutions at Compuware Corporation, a publicly traded company.
+Smith assumed the role of president and CEO of Cirba in November 2005.
+Prior to joining Cirba, he served as executive vice president of IT Governance solutions at Compuware Corporation, a publicly traded company.

 Smith was previously CEO and a founder of Changepoint Corporation, an IT Governance software company acquired by Compuware in 2004 for $100 million.
 During his tenure at Changepoint, Smith raised over $40 million in venture capital and grew the business from $0 to over $30 million in revenue.
 He is a member of the Young Presidents Association (YPO) and was honored in 2002 as one of Canada's Top 40 under 40™.

 Smith graduated with a Bachelor of Applied Science degree in mechanical engineering from The University of Toronto and a Masters of Business Administration from McMaster University.